About Meet the Men of ROBE: Standing at the Intersection of Fatherhood, Infant Mortality, Breastfeeding, and Social Justice

 In this series, Lisa Reagan talks with the Wisdom Council members of Reaching Our Brothers Everywhere, ROBE, invites Kindred listeners and readers to hear their personal stories and understand the critical need for ROBE’s vision for black fathers.
 In this interview, Kimarie Bugg, DNP, founder of Reaching Our Sisters Everywhere, ROSE, and the inspiration for the founding of ROBE, shares her personal journey and vision for improving black families’ health outcomes through diversity, equity and inclusivity training for professionals.

-In Part I of the series, and in forthcoming interviews, ROBE Wisdom Council members share their extraordinary stories of creating a new “generative” path to fatherhood, one that prepares black fathers to become crucial advocates and supporters “to increase breastfeeding rates and decrease infant mortality rates within African-American communities.”
+In Part I, III and IV of the series, ROBE Wisdom Council members share their extraordinary stories of creating a new “generative” path to fatherhood, one that prepares black fathers to become crucial advocates and supporters “to increase breastfeeding rates and decrease infant mortality rates within African-American communities.”

 - Most black fathers live with their children.
 There are about 2.5 million who live with their children, and 1.7 million who don’t, according to the CDC.